 Last semester, I noticed that my belly was getting bigger relative to my body size.
 I was—and still am—skinny, weighing more or less than 100 pounds, with pinch-able body fats on my cheeks and stomach.
-At first I suspected it was just beer belly, as I’d been a heavy drinker since two years ago.
+At first I suspected it was just beer belly as I had been a heavy drinker since two years ago.

 Two months ago, I was hospitalized after having a little too much beer.
-I was vomiting, my stomach felt like it was churning acid.
+I was vomiting and my stomach felt like it was churning acid.
 I was diagnosed with gastroenteritis and was discharged two days later.

 Yesterday, I went to a clinic to have my lungs checked.
-I’d been coughing really hard for two weeks now.
+I had been coughing really hard for two weeks now.
 The doctor gave me some steroids that would supposedly clear my air pathways, something like that.
 She also got me to buy this nose spray that’s apparently just some glamorized liquid salt (the drug’s generic name was sodium chloride).
-I also had an X-ray, but the results would not be available until tomorrow.
+I also had an X-ray but the results would not be available until tomorrow.

-I was able to view my X-ray film though, without the official doctor analysis.
-I was shocked to see that almost half of my right lung was hazy white—I don’t know if that’s normal, but it has sure discouraged me from ever smoking a stick of cigarette again.
+I was able to view my X-ray film though, but without the official doctor analysis.
+I was shocked to see that almost half of my right lung was hazy white—I don’t know if that’s normal but it has sure discouraged me from ever smoking a stick of cigarette again.

 And on other news, it’s getting annoying when people sleeps over in your house every day, cooks their food, takes a bath in your wash room—they practically live with you but they don’t pay rent.
 One of the reasons why, if only I were more healthy, I would really prefer to live alone.